JohnMVSantos/NRF24-MultiWii-Drone/README.md

 # Changelog

 * Jun 08, 2025 [v1.0]: Prototype 1.0 [Fail] - More details for this initial prototype in the documentation.
+* Jul 22, 2025 [v1.1]: Prototype 1.1 [Fail] - More details for this second prototype in the documentation.

 # Schematics and Diagrams